 All for the sheer sport and devilry of course! – saving men, women and children from death, as other men destroy and kill animals for the excitement, the love of the thing.
 The idle, rich man wanted some aim in life – he, and the few young bucks he enrolled under his banner, had amused themselves for months in risking their lives for the sake of an innocent few.

 Up against this spirit of English amateurism is the fiendishly fanatical Frenchman, Citizen Chauvelin, no Corinthian he:

 He was blindly enthusiastic for the revolutionary cause, he despised all social inequalities, and he had a burning love for his own country: these three sentiments made him supremely indifferent to the snubs he received in this fog-ridden, loyalist, old-fashioned England.

-Fiendish and fanatical, but still inherently funny, because he’s still a ‘furriner’.
-His language and his vanity prepares the way for the likes of M. Hanaud and Poirot.
+So fiendish and fanatical, certainly, but still inherently funny, because he is, after all, a ‘furriner’.
+His language and his vanity prepares the way for the likes of M. Hanaud and Hercule Poirot.
 This is him talking about the Pimpernel: ‘the man whose energies has outdone me, whose ingenuity has baffled me, whose audacity has set me wondering – yes! me! – who have seen a trick or two in my time.’

 And on the subject of the French, there’s a nice little detail, when Percy – now on French soil – disguises himself as an elderly Jewish trader, confident that this will keep him safe from Chauvelin: ‘I know these Frenchmen out and out.
 They so loathe a Jew, that they never come nearer than a couple of yards of him.’